Youssef1313/ChessSharp/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check the [issues page](https://github.com/Youssef1313/ChessSharp/issues)
+Contributions, issues and feature requests are welcome!<br />Feel free to check the [issues page](https://github.com/Youssef1313/ChessSharp/issues).

 ## Show your support

 Give a ⭐️ if this project helped you!

-### Please note that this project is *still under development*
+### Please note that this project is *still under development*.